 If your art was created in Adobe Photoshop:

-- Do not simply enlarge a low resolution image into a higher resolution.
-Many web images are too small to work for screen-printing.
+- Do not simply enlarge a low-resolution image into a higher resolution.
+Many web images are too small to work for custom t-shirt printing.

 - For full-color designs, keep the image in the RGB color mode, not CMYK.